JonasPrimbs/movesense-ble-ecg-firmware/README.md

 * For flashing with Movesense programming JIG:
     * Nordic Semiconductor's [nRF5x-Command-Line-Tools-XXX](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52-DK)
-* In case you encounter `ImportError: No module named yaml`, try to install package `pyyaml` by pip
+* In case you encounter `ImportError: No module named yaml`, try to install pyyaml package using pip.

 ### OSX ###
 Install the following tools: